Compulsory Basic Training (CBT) Element E

 Completing Element E

-At he end of element E your trainer will have assessed your abilities.
+At the end of element E your trainer will have assessed your abilities.
 Any mistakes you have made during this element must have been recognised and remedied and you will be given certificate DL196 which means you have successfully completed your CBT.
 You are now able to ride solo on public roads as a learner rider based on your motorcycle category entitlement.
 Your compulsory basic training certificate is valid for two years, in which time you must successfully pass the theory and practical tests.
+Now look at our top tips on how to pass CBT.